 Best hybrid family SUV: 2020 Toyota RAV4 hybrid

-The Toyota RAV4 has been around for a long time, and Toyota has been a consistent presence in the hybrid vehicle market.
+Why we picked the 2020 Toyota RAV4: This SUV has been around for a long time, and Toyota has been a consistent presence in the hybrid vehicle market.
 Right now, it’s one of the few hybrid SUVs available (though more are coming in 2021), so it’s not surprising the 2020 Toyota RAV4 hybrid is a good choice for families.

 The base price is under $30,000, it comes with all-wheel drive, and it gets a combined 40 MPG —a full 10 mpg better than the gasoline-only version.
 The torque-happy hybrid system is more fun to drive than the conventional version, too.

 The RAV4 hybrid has a full slate of tech on board, even in base trim.
 Amazon Alexa, Apple CarPlay, and Android Auto are all standard, as is a Wi-Fi hotspot.
 It also comes with Toyota Safety Sense 2.0, which has pedestrian detection, adaptive cruise control, and more.
 It has plenty of room for people and their gear, and the batteries don’t intrude on the cargo area like they do in some hybrids.

 - The best cars for teens

 - Toyota RAV4 vs. Honda CR-V: The differences and the similarities